Dorcas126/Microverse-Portofolio-project/README.md

 ## Support

-If you like this project reach me on my contact
+If you like this project reach me on my Linkedin

 <!-- ACKNOWLEDGEMENTS -->